Honda Civic Type R: FN2 (European and international version)

 The European and international market Civic Type R is offered only as a three-door hatchback and uses a different chassis and internal layout (notably tank placement below the driver's seat), which will serve as the base for the next European version of the Jazz.
 The rear suspension, formerly a double wishbone setup, was changed to a less complex torsion beam axle.
 The drive train is largely the same as the predecessor, offering 201 PS at 7,800 rpm and 193 Nm of torque at 5,600 rpm, with 90 percent of peak torque is available from 2,500 rpm.
 The car is fitted with 225/40 R18 Y88 Bridgestone Potenza RE050A tires, while optional 19-inch Rage alloys fitted with Yokohama Advan Sport 225/35 ZR19 88Y tires were also available.
 The car has a curb weight of 1320 kg.
-A total of 29,039 Type-R specification FN2 models were built at the Honda factory in Swindon, 13,514 RHD for the UK, 8,378 LHD for Europe, 3,510 for Japan, 2,285 for Australia, with the remaining units heading to Africa & Asia regions.
+A total of 29,039 Type-R specification FN2 models were built at the Honda factory in Swindon, 13,514 RHD for the UK, 8,378 LHD for Europe, 3,510 for Japan, 2,285 for Australia, with the remaining units heading to the Africa and Asia regions.